 Goodwill represents the excess of purchase price over the fair value of identifiable net assets of businesses acquired.
 Goodwill is not amortized but instead tested annually for impairment or more frequently when events or change in circumstances indicate that the assets might be impaired by comparing the carrying value to the fair value of the reporting units to which it is assigned.
 Under ASC 350, "Goodwill and other intangible assets", the impairment test is performed in two steps.
 The first step compares the fair value of the reporting unit with its carrying amount, including goodwill.
 If the fair value of the reporting unit is less than its carrying amount, a second step is performed to measure the amount of impairment loss.
-The second step allocates the fair value of the reporting unit's goodwill.
-If the carrying amount of the reporting units goodwill exceeds the implied fair value of that goodwill, an impairment loss is recognized equal to that excess.
+The second step allocates the fair value of the reporting unit to the Company's tangible and intangible assets and liabilities.
+This derives an implied fair value for the reporting unit's goodwill.
+If the carrying amount of the reporting units' goodwill exceeds the implied fair value of that goodwill, an impairment loss is recognized equal to that excess.
 For the purpose of any impairment test, the Company relies upon projections of future undiscounted cash flows and takes into account assumptions regarding the evolution of the market and its ability to successfully develop and commercialize its products.